dentarg/auth0-blog/_posts/2018-04-24-whats-new-in-angular6.markdown

 ---

-Angular is actively [maintained by Google.](https://developers.google.com/experts/all/technology/angular).
-It's a very popular framework that has gotten the attention of the majority of frontend developers.
-And it keeps evolving and getting better by the day.
+Angular is a very popular framework that is actively [maintained by Google](https://developers.google.com/experts/all/technology/angular).
+Its popularity and wide adoption have been driven by how it keeps evolving and getting better by the day.
 Angular powers a lot of web platforms such as _Google Adwords_, _Google Fiber_, _Adsense_, and _Winc_.

 The previous major Angular version was Angular 5.
-I covered the [major features and bug fixes that shipped with Angular 5](https://auth0.com/blog/whats-new-in-angular5/).
-This release is also focused on making Angular smaller and faster to use.
+We covered the [major features and bug fixes that shipped with Angular 5 before](https://auth0.com/blog/whats-new-in-angular5/).
+Now, we are going to cover the latest major release, Angular 6, which focuses on making Angular smaller and faster to use.

 Let's go through the major changes in Angular 6.

 ## 1. Improved Service Worker Support

-Angular 6 now supports configuration of navigation URLs in Service Workers.
+Angular 6 now supports the configuration of navigation URLs in Service Workers.
 The service worker will redirect navigation requests that don't match any `asset` or `data` group to the specified index file.

 {% include tweet_quote.html quote_text="Angular 6 now supports configuration of navigation URLs in Service Workers." %}